 Setting clear guidelines is important in every aspect of business, particularly with your most valued audience – your employees.
-Managing T&E expenses is no exception.
-And, with an average of 10% of a company's business budget devoted to T&E, this isn't an expense you can afford to overlook.
+Managing expense and travel is no exception.
+And, with an average of 10% of a company's business budget devoted to employee expense and travel, this isn't a cost area you can afford to overlook.

-Creating an expense policy from scratch can be overwhelming but there are expense policy templates available to help get you started.
-You can download our expense policy template, which describes the structure of a best-practice expenses policy, and explains what each section should cover.
+Creating an employee expense reimbursement policy from scratch can be overwhelming but an expense policy template can help get you started.
+You can use our expense policy builder to create your own customizable expense policy template in just a few clicks.

-Consider the following when you start writing (or revising) your policy.
+Consider the following when you start working on (or revising) your policy.

 1. Ditch the jargon: Write the policy to cover the basics, but don’t be afraid to revise it later.
 Make sure it’s easy to read and not bogged down by jargon.
 The easier a policy is to understand, the easier it is for your employees to follow.